Psychological wellbeing practitioner

 What to expect

-• The work can be challenging as you'll be working with distressed people with high emotional demands.
+- The role can be challenging at times, as you'll work with distressed people with high emotional demands.
 Occasionally, you may encounter situations of potential personal risk, making supervision by colleagues important.

-• Older people, men and people from black and minority ethnic backgrounds are currently underrepresented in the profession.
-Health Education England are looking at ways to increase awareness of the role and encourage entry to the profession.
+- Older people, men and people from black and minority ethnic backgrounds are currently underrepresented in the profession.
+Health Education England is looking at ways to increase awareness of the role and encourage entry into the profession.

 Qualifications